dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 JSON and JSONP response formats are supported.
 The system info response currently includes the below properties.
-Note that if the user who is requesting this resourec does not have full authority in the system then only the first seven properties will be included, as this information is security sensitive.
+Note that if the user who is requesting this resource does not have full authority in the system then only the first seven properties will be included, as this information is security sensitive.